IsaacAH2004/mathy_neural_net/README.md

 # mathy_neural_net
 My artificial neural network pet project.
-The network utilizes mathematics to compute gradients and does not make use of Python ML libraries like PyTorch or Scikit-Learn.
+The network utilizes the definition of the derivative to compute gradients and does not make use of Python ML libraries like PyTorch or Scikit-Learn.
 Enjoy!

 Why did I create this project?
 * Building a neural network without the aid of ML libraries was a very interesting exercise for me.
 Previously, I had learned about ML through PyTorch and Scikit-Learn, and I felt as if I wanted to gain a deeper understanding of the mathematics behind ML models.